openziti/ziti/doc/003-local-deploy.md

 You will configure and run:

-- `ziti-controller` with the provided demo certificate authority in `./etc/ca`
+- `ziti controller` with the provided demo certificate authority in `./etc/ca`
-- `ziti-router` as an edge router
+- `ziti router` as an edge router

 ## A Note About Windows

 These commands require a running BASH shell.
 Windows users will need to use WSL, [cygwin](https://www.cygwin.com/), a Linux virtual machine, or some other environment that supports BASH.
 The easiest thing might just be to use the shell that comes with [git bashfor windows](https://gitforwindows.org/).
 WSL is maturing more and more: [Mintty and WSL](https://github.com/mintty/wsltty).

-Also note that commands for `ziti`, `ziti-controller`, and `ziti-router` may need to have the `.exe` suffix appended to the example commands.
+Also note that the `ziti` command may need to have the `.exe` suffix appended to the example commands.

 ## Initialize the Environment